2022 48 Hour Film Project

 One rainy weekend in September 2022, I got together with the people from production company Skypeople Pictures in the lovely city of Tilburg, the Netherlands.
 During that weekend we took part in the 48 Hour Film Project of Utrecht.
 The genre of the movie was Holiday, and filmmakers Denniz and Alexander had a very peculiar holiday in mind: Steak and BJ Day.
 Yes, this holiday really exists, and is the satirical male equivalent of Valentines day, celebrated exactly one month after this romantic and commercialized calendar filler.
 The sheer absurdity of the existense of Steak and BJ Day alone was enough to create a short film about it.

 I like how the movie and soundtrack turned out, along with a weekend full of fun.
 It was great collaborating with the Skypeople Pictures team.
 Unfortunately, the jury had other thoughts about the film.
 It didn’t receive any awards, nor nominations.
+I guess they kind of ignored it.
 Never mind, another great film music experience, and a great weekend are in the pocket!